prawnkracker/album-hub/README.md

 ## Client Side Routes

 This application uses 4 client side routes in the navigation bar to navigate to each component as the user sees fit.

+## Usage

+Install this repository and run npm start.